1 Powder Overview

 More detailed information on the equipment and configuration of the current deployment is described in the hardware chapter.

 Using Powder is free for NSF funded academics.
 Short term use of the platform by other users (non-NSF funded academic use, industry or government use etc.), for the purpose of evaluating the platform, is also free.
 Use of the platform beyond such short-term evaluation will require payment.
-We expect to have rates, payment mechanisms etc., in place in the near future.
+Rates and pricing are available by following this link.
+Please contact powder-contact@powderwireless.net to inquire about commercial use.

 1.3 Roadmap to using Powder